Slough: Crime

-Slough has a relatively high crime rate; figures for all crime categories are annually above the English average and figures for a few categories are at more than double the frequency.
-According to British Crime Survey statistics, as of September 2013, Slough had the second worst rate of crime among local authority areas in the Thames Valley Police counties (87 recorded crimes per 1,000 population vs Oxford's 104).
-However the borough's crime rate reduced by 29% in the ten years to 2013.
+Slough has a relatively high crime rate.
+Figures for all crime categories are annually above the English average and figures for a few categories are at more than double the frequency.
+In September 2013, Slough had the second worst rate of crime among local authority areas in the Thames Valley Police counties, 87 recorded crimes per 1,000 population vs Oxford's 104.

+The borough's crime rate reduced by 29% in the ten years to 2013.
 In the year ending September 2017, the crime rate in Slough was the third highest in the Thames Valley force area, behind Reading (96.42 police recorded crimes per 1000 population) and Oxford (100.71 for the same metric).